RG4475/robertGrady/project1/readme.txt

-This folder will contain files from Project 1
+This folder will contain files from the Gazetteer project.